FINE ART FAQs

-Please go to the "Contact" page and fill out the form.
-From there, you'll receive an email from me explaining what I need from you (a few good, clear photos) and some photography suggestions.
+Ordering is super easy!
+Just head over to the contact page and fill out the form.
+From there, you’ll receive an email from me explaining what is needed from you (a few good, clear photos) and some photography suggestions.
 A smartphone usually does the trick!

 What type of payment do you accept?

 For your convenience, payment can be made by bank transfers and credit cards directly through the invoice you’ll receive.
 Once payment is made, your painting is placed in my queue.
 A 50% non-refundable first payment is all that’s needed to get started.
 Payment plans can be arranged if necessary for orders over $500.00 – please contact me to set that up for you.

 What is the time frame for a custom painting?